hikeeba/botc-stats/README.md

-# botc-stats
+# Blood on the Clocktowe Stats

-Game tracking and stats for the Blood on the Clocktower game.
+Game tracking and statistics for the Blood on the Clocktower game.